Canon Raw 3 Image

 A CR3 file is a camera RAW image created by select Canon digital cameras, such as the EOS M50 and EOS R. It may store uncompressed RAW image data exactly how the camera's sensor captured it or compressed RAW (C-RAW) image data depending on the camera setting selected when capturing the image.
 Various image editors can view, edit, and convert CR3 files, such as Canon Digital Photo Professional and Adobe Lightroom.

-The CR3 format is based on the ISO Base Media File Format, and includes custom tags and the crx codec, which supports lossless RAW and lossy C-RAW compressions.
-If saved with lossy C-RAW compression, the image is roughly 40% smaller in size with minimal differences in image quality.
+Canon introduced the Canon Raw Image 3 (CR3) format in 2018 when it released EOS M50, replacing the Canon Raw Image 2 (CR2) format (.CR2 files).
+The CR3 format is based on the ISO Base Media File Format and includes custom tags and the crx codec, which supports lossless RAW and lossy C-RAW compressions.
+If saved with lossy C-RAW compression, the image is roughly 40% smaller with minimal difference in image quality.

 The Canon EOS M50 comes with the Digic 8 processor, which allows it to capture images in the CR3 format.
 Earlier versions of Canon digital cameras used the .CRW and CR2 format.
 The CRW format is based on the Camera Image File Format (CIFF), and the CR2 format is based on the TIFF specification.

 How to open a CR3 file

 You can open CR3 files with Canon Digital Photo Professional (Windows, Mac), Canon Digital Photo Professional Express (iOS), Microsoft Photos (with the Microsoft Raw Image Extension), and Apple Preview (Mac).